PatrickKyei/exception/_posts/2022-02-18-the-trade-off-with-love.md

 ## The Trade-Off

 Having said that, it is conceivable that you may have to give up one or two items as a result of this decision.
 I understand, but that's life.
-If you truly want this career and your girlfriend doesn't fit into your plans, you might have to part ways for a time and maybe you'll find your way back to each other, or maybe you won't and you meet a lady in your new chapter of your life who wants to run climb the career ladder with you all the way up.
+If you truly want this career and your pursuit of love doesn't fit into your plans, you might have to part ways for a time and maybe you'll find your way back to each other, or maybe you won't and you find a new love in your new chapter of your life who wants to run climb the career ladder with you all the way up.

 ## Connect With Your Self